PESolut/leet-code/README.md

 - Method: `GET`
 - URL: `/`
 - Query Parameters:
-  - `list` (required): A JSON-encoded array of numbers on which the Bit Manipulation operation will be performed.
+  - `list` (required): A JSON-encoded array of numbers on which each approaches function will be peformed

 ## Response